Ella Rubin

 Ella Rubin (born September 2, 2001) is an American actress.
 She began her career as a child actress in the film The Rewrite (2014).
 She made her Broadway debut in the Roundabout Theatre Company's revival of the Tennessee Williams play The Rose Tattoo (2019).
 On television, she is known for her roles in the Netflix series The Chair (2021) and the Hulu series The Girl from Plainville (2022).

 Early life and education

 Rubin was born in New York City and raised on the Upper West Side of Manhattan.
-Her father Ron Rubin served as an insurance company CEO, and her mother is a talent manager and works with her sister, Jodi Kipperman, a casting director as well as the owner and president of the talent organization, Kipperman & Company.
+Her mother, Perri Kipperman, is a talent manager.
+Her aunt, Jodi Kipperman, is a casting director, as well as the owner and president of the talent organization, Kipperman & Company.
+Her father Ron Rubin served as an insurance company CEO.
+She is jewish.
 She studied theatre and performing arts at the Professional Children's School.
-She is Jewish.